vnava/fundamentals-assessment-2/readme.md

 Solutions are submitted via pushing your code to your OWN FORKED repository.
 We will take it from there.

 ##Instructions :
 **We have defined an array variable `myArray` for you in the JS file.
-Use that, and not the array or values in the examples below**
+Do not replace it with the examples below**

 ### printAll()
 * [ ] create a function called "printAll" that takes an array as an argument